Eggers History & Staff

 We have years of experience caring for families, from all walks of life.
 Each family comes to us because they know we are leaders in our profession, dedicated to excellence in service, and have the highest integrity.

 When we sit down with a family, we have only one goal: to create a memorable, yet affordable service for their loved one.
-Together, we explore the variety of services and products we offer, as well as provide a wealth of creative ideas and suggestions.
-At Eggers, we strive to design a service that suits our families' needs both now and in the future.
+Together, we explore service and personalization options, while providing a wealth of creative ideas and suggestions.
+At Eggers, we strive to design each service so that it meets families' needs both now and in the future.
 Families who come to us know that years from now, they will have deep peace-of-mind because in coming to us, they've done their best to honor their loved one.

-Eggers Funeral Homes was founded by John and Betty Eggers are natives of Boone, North Carolina.
+Eggers Funeral Homes was founded by John and Betty Eggers, natives of Boone, North Carolina.
 Betty is the former Betty Ragan and a daughter of the late James A. and Rose Edna Lewis Ragan.
-John is the son of Rachel Webster Eggers and the late John Brandon Eggers.
+John was the son of the late John Brandon and Rachel Webster Eggers.
 Both John and Betty attended Wautauga High School and graduated in 1979.

 John began working in the funeral industry while still in high school with Hampton Funeral Service in Boone.
 It was while working there that he realized that funeral service was his calling in life.

-After graduating high school, he enrolled in Kentucky School of Mortuary Science in Louisville.
-After the completion of mortuary school, he then returned to work for Hampton Funeral Service.
+After graduating high school, John enrolled in Kentucky School of Mortuary Science in Louisville.
+After completing mortuary school, he then returned to work for Hampton Funeral Service.
 In 1986, an opportunity to buy a partnership in Reins-Sturdivant Funeral Directors (a firm that had been in business since 1933) became a reality.
 Betty soon began working alongside of John in the funeral home too.
-They worked there until a new opportunity was given to them to move to Boiling Springs, South Carolina.
+They worked there until an opportunity was given to them to move to Boiling Springs, South Carolina.

-In the spring of 1990, John began working for the Forest Lawn Mortuary as a manager.
+In 1990, John began working for Forest Lawn Mortuary as a manager.
 He soon worked his way up to general manager over their three locations.
 Again, Betty was at his side working in the business office and helping where needed.
-In September 1995, they resigned from Forest Lawn group to open their own funeral home.
+In September 1995, they resigned from the Forest Lawn group to open their own funeral home.
 On January 2, 1996, Eggers Funeral Home opened its first location at 2610 Boiling Springs Road.
-Betty and John initially operated the firm with the help of Nancy Sproles,her husband Ron and Tim Plummer.
+Betty and John initially operated the firm with the help of Nancy Sproles, her husband Ron, and Tim Plummer.

-In 1998, more staff was added to the growing funeral home.
+In 1998, additional staff was added to the growing funeral home.
 Added were two brothers, Leonard and T.J.
 “Shorty” Jolley.
 Leonard had worked at Johnson’s Funeral Home in Chesnee, and both brothers had worked at Forest Lawn Mortuary.
 In the spring of 1999, work began on the current Boiling Springs facility at 195 Rainbow Lake Road.
-In July of 2000, Eggers was able to move into the new 14,000 sq. ft. facility.
+In July of 2000, Eggers was moved into the new 14,000 sq. ft. facility.
 It was also in 2000 that Betty graduated from Spartanburg Methodist College.
-She became a licensed funeral director in 2003.
-In 2001, Eggers acquired the former Forest Lawn Mortuary of Chesnee from Carriage Funeral Services based out of Houston, TX. changing the name to Eggers Funeral Home of Chesnee.
-In 2006 we added a crematory at our Chesnee location to better serve our families that request cremation.
-In 2011 our Chesnee location when through a major renovation and addition doubling it's size.
-In the Spring of 2014 the Boiling Springs location also went through a major renovation.
+She later became a licensed funeral director in 2003.
+In 2001, Eggers acquired the former Forest Lawn Mortuary of Chesnee from Carriage Funeral Services based out of Houston, TX. and in 2006, a crematory was added to the Chesnee location.
+In 2011, the Chesnee location received a major renovation and addition that doubled its size.
+In 2014, the Boiling Springs location also received a major renovation.
 In March 2016, Eggers acquired its third funeral home - the former McKinney-Landreth & Carroll Funeral Home in Cliffside, North Carolina.

 Eggers Funeral Home is a member of the SC Funeral Directors Association, the Piedmont Group, the National Funeral Directors Association, and the Cremation Association of North America.
-We have recieved the NFDA's Pursuit of Excellence Award (Chesnee Location) since 2003, and were the first funeral home in Spartanburg to earn this award.
+Eggers recieved the NFDA's Pursuit of Excellence Award (Chesnee location) since 2003 and was the first funeral home in Spartanburg to earn this award.

-You are assured personal, professional and caring service when you enter either of our facilities.
-John and Betty each have a life-time of experience, a wealth of knowledge, and the compassionate heart to help you make difficult decisions and create a memorable funeral or memorial service for your loved one.
+You are assured personal, professional and caring service when you enter an Eggers facility.
+Our family of staff possess the experience, knowledge, and compassion to guide you in creating a memorable service to commemorate the life of your loved one.

 Our Valued Staff